-Experienced, Effective & Compassionate Bankruptcy Attorneys Serving Hampton Roads
+Experienced, Effective & Compassionate Bankruptcy Attorneys in Hampton Roads

+Without an experienced attorney by your side in bankruptcy court; you could lose your home, car, wages, tax refund or other valuable assets.
 An effective attorney can help you protect your house, car, tax refund and other assets in bankruptcy.
-Without an experienced attorney by your side in bankruptcy court; you could lose your home, car, wages, tax refund or other valuable assets.
-Bankruptcy can stop foreclosures, wage garnishments and harassing phone calls.
+Additionally, bankruptcy can stop foreclosures, wage garnishments and harassing phone calls.

-Many people are afraid to file a bankruptcy because they think it will ruin their credit.
-While it is true a credit score may go down after filing a bankruptcy, in many cases a person’s credit score is even higher within a couple of years after having filed a bankruptcy.
-Quite often a few years after filing for bankruptcy, a person can finance the purchase of a house or car on credit.
+Understandably, many people are afraid to file a bankruptcy because they think it will ruin their credit.
+It is true that a credit score may go down after filing a bankruptcy.
+In many cases, however, a person’s credit score is even higher within a couple of years after having filed a bankruptcy.
+Oftentimes, a few years after filing for bankruptcy, a person can finance a house or car purchase on credit.

 Chapter 7 is the most common type of bankruptcy.
-A Chapter 7 bankruptcy will discharge most all types of debts; including medical bills, credit cards, deficiency balances, credit union loans, personal loans, store cards, credit lines, payday loans and more.
-Overview of information concerning secured debt, mortgage and judgement liens, credit counseling, 341 hearings, debts excluded from being discharged in Virginia, reaffirmation agreements, tax refunds, and bankruptcy petition and schedules.
+A Chapter 7 bankruptcy will discharge most all types of debts.
+These include medical bills, credit cards, store cards, credit lines, payday loans and more.
+In this article you will find helpful information about secured debt, mortgage and judgement liens, credit counseling, and much more.

 Most any bankruptcy can temporarily stop a foreclosure unless the debtor has filed too many previous bankruptcies.
-It is in the best interest of a debtor to contact a bankruptcy lawyer as soon as possible once a foreclosure notice is received in the mail.
-An overview of information concerning stopping foreclosure with a Virginia Chapter 13 bankruptcy, the responsibility of homeowners filing to save their home, an option for a homeowner who cannot afford their monthly mortgage payment, and options for homeowners when banks do not foreclose.
+Without a doubt, it is in the best interest of a debtor to contact a bankruptcy lawyer as soon as possible once a foreclosure notice is received in the mail.
+At the above link you’ll find an overview of information concerning stopping foreclosure with a Virginia Chapter 13 bankruptcy.

-The trusted bankruptcy attorneys at The Law Offices of John W. Lee, P.C., can help individuals filing for bankruptcy protect some or all of their assets through the exemptions granted under Virginia law.
-An overview of information concerning Federal bankruptcy exemptions and how Virginia has opted out of following them, and how protecting assets in a bankruptcy in Virginia includes a homestead.
+The trusted bankruptcy attorneys at The Law Offices of John W. Lee, P.C., can help individuals filing for bankruptcy protect some or all of their assets through exemptions granted under Virginia law.
+This article provides an overview of information concerning Federal bankruptcy exemptions and how Virginia has opted out of following them.

-The Virginia Beach bankruptcy attorneys at The Law Offices of John W. Lee, P.C., understand the importance of establishing good credit, but they also realize that unforeseen financial challenges, such as unemployment or a serious illness or injury, can overwhelm even the most conscientious individual.
-Their strategy for helping individuals to rebuild their credit and manage debt starts with a review of some of the basic principles about credit.
+The Virginia Beach bankruptcy attorneys at The Law Offices of John W. Lee, P.C., understand the importance of establishing good credit.
+Along with this, we also realize that unforeseen financial challenges, such as unemployment or a serious illness or injury, can overwhelm even the most conscientious individual.
+We share our strategy for helping individuals to rebuild their credit and manage debt starts in a review of basic credit principles.